-Lauren, TriComB2B’s third School of Advertising Art alumnus, is eagerly jumping into the design world with a fresh perspective.
-Over the course of her three internships, she had her work displayed in art museums and galleries, and was also featured in GDUSA Magazine as a “designer to watch”.
+Lauren, TriComB2B’s third School of Advertising Art alumnus, always designs with a fresh perspective.
+She has had her work displayed in art museums and galleries and was also featured in GDUSA Magazine as a “designer to watch”.
 When she’s not at work, you can find her swooning over vinyl records and re-watching Wes Anderson films (for what must be the 100th time).

 Stacey is responsible for designing and producing an array of client materials such as brochures, technical bulletins and manuals, trade show booth graphics, flyers, and more.
 Stacey is our resident vegetarian — actively trying to stop our office’s omnivores from eating meat.
 She regularly brings in homemade meals devoid of meat, which often include plants from her home garden.

 Matt brings to life even the most complex topics in his position as video, animation and motion graphics developer.
 His award-winning background includes various roles within video and film production.
 When not playing drums in his church, the transplant from North Carolina enjoys traveling to various exotic locales with his wife.